 SUMMARY.
-Taking into consideration the fact that the existing resources are not sufficient for the efficient fulfillment of the mission set by the University, limited means are provided for the establishment of learning environment, the respective material-technical base is not always existent for the application of teaching and learning methods of academic programs, the mechanisms evaluating the application, availability and efficiency of resources provided to internal stakeholders are not coordinated, there isn't any clear system of financial resource management, the electronic system of information management is not fully operated, the expert panel finds that GSU doesn't meet the requirements of the Criterion 7.
+Taking into consideration the fact that the existing resources are not sufficient for the efficient fulfillment of the mission set by the University, limited means are provided for the establishment of learning environment, the respective material-technical base is not always existent for the application of teaching and learning methods of academic programs, the mechanisms evaluating the application, availability and efficiency of resources provided to internal stakeholders are not coordinated, there isn't any clear system of financial resource management, the electronic system of information management is not fully operated, the expert panel concludes that GSU doesn't meet the requirements of the Criterion 7.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 7 as unsatisfactory.
+The correspondence of GSU institutional capacities to the requirements of criterion 7 is unsatisfactory.